 The focus of this study is on the 16-30 June 2015 period when the highest ozone concentrations of the summer were observed in the Salt Lake Valley.
 Large-scale ridging aloft dominated with high temperatures, generally light winds, and mostly clear skies.
-In contrast to mid-August 2015 when regional transport of smoke impacted ozone concentrations (Horel et al. 2016), as well as the the production and destruction of ozone.
+In contrast to mid-August 2015 when regional transport of smoke impacted ozone concentrations (Horel et al. 2016), the production and destruction of ozone during the latter half of June appeared to be dominated by local sources and processes.
 The time series in Fig. 3.1a illustrates the high levels of solar radiation in the Salt Lake Valley near the summer solstice with occasional small decreases primarily during late afternoons arising from intermittent cloud cover.

-The numbers of ozone measuring sites in the rural, lake, and urban categories (Table 2.2) that exceed the NAAQS of 70 ppb over an 8-hr period are shown in Fig. 3.2 for each day.
+The numbers of ozone measuring sites in the rural, lakeshore, and urban categories (Table 2.2) that exceed the NAAQS of 70 ppb over an 8-hr period are shown in Fig. 3.2 for each day.
 Of the 8 rural sites, at least one location exceeded the standard on 13 of the 15 days while at least one of the 8 GSL shore sites exceeded the standard during 11 days.
 Not unexpectedly, the large amounts of incoming solar radiation combined with abundant concentrations of precursor chemicals led to at least one of the 11 urban sites to exceed the standard during all but one of the days during this period.